How to Manage a Remote Finance Team as a CFO

 When that kind of spending occurs, it’s really hard as a CFO, if you can’t get behind it.
 So, if you’re making prudent decisions, like adding sales leadership or making a change like that makes sense and it makes sense, you can look at your cash flow and justify your cash flow spend.
 But once you’re seeing some of the younger entrepreneurs and they might be building a brand, or things that aren’t really adding to the value of the product itself – it’s harder to support that.

 Have a Balance of What is Appropriate Cash Spend for Your Investors, Product, and Strategy

 Suzanne Shifflet [00:22:43] It’s really important to have that balance of like how to grow, what is appropriate cash spend for your investor base, your product vision, balancing that and that’s where it takes a real strong strategist from a financial perspective to understand that.

 And again I roll back to some of those earlier stage CFOs, they haven’t seen a lot of that.
-They might have a tendency to just kind of nod their head when the CEO is saying ‘we’ve got to have it’, and really not looking strategically at the value of that to the business and how that also, in turn, meets the needs of the constituents, the employees, the business itself and the investors.
+They might have a tendency to just kind of nod their head.
+Especially when the CEO is saying ‘we’ve got to have it’.
+They’re not looking at the value of that to the business strategically.
+In turn, that meets the needs of the constituents, the employees, the business itself and the investors.

 Your company culture might attract talent, but your Spend Culture will make or break your company.
 The Spend Culture Stories podcast helps finance leaders learn the tactics, strategies, and processes to build a proactive Spend Culture.
 In this podcast, we have human conversations about the messy and sometimes hilarious stories that happen when people, organizations, and money meet.
 Learn how to pick the right tools, implement the most efficient processes, and how to develop the right people to transform the Spend Culture of your organization for the better.